 - Adapt workshop activities to successfully meet the goals of an active-participatory workshop.

 - Identify the important aspects of training and coaching others and apply those ideas to a personal implementation plan

 - Identify common challenges in a training setting and practice responding to those

 SEL 101 is an overview of Social and Emotional Learning (SEL) processes, designed to support teachers, guidance counselors, and social workers.
 It is oriented toward applied practice and organized around the 6 domains of SEL as it is described in the Thrive Guide curated by The David P. Weikart Center.
 This course provides an accessible, general overview of SEL to be used to build or support existing curriculum across the K-12 spectrum.
 The course is interactive, using images, short films and case study/scenarios to illustrate situations where educators/counselors can augment instruction and support student learning by employing skills that are driven by social and emotional learning processes.

 State Continuing Education Clock Hours (SCECH)

-We partner with EMU’s College of Arts and Sciences, College of Education, and College of Technology, as well as other educational entities, to process program applications for SCECH approval through the State of Michigan.
+We partner with EMU's College of Arts and Sciences, College of Education, and GameAbove College of Engineering and Technology, as well as other educational entities, to process program applications for SCECH approval through the State of Michigan.
 Contact us for a program application.

 To learn more about available SCECH classes through Eastern Michigan University, visit the Michigan Online Educator Certification System (MOECS) website and search for Eastern Michigan University in the SCECH Sponsors search bar.